 5. What does the grant cover?

-The grant addresses the cost of the BAT, installation of the BAT, electrical hookup of the BAT, and two years Operation and Maintenance.
-The grant does not cover permit or recordation fees which can range from $53-$200.
-For public sewer connections, residences are potentially eligible for up to $20,000 and businesses up to $15,000 towards the cost of connection to the public sewer.
+The grant addresses the cost of the BAT, its installation, electrical hookup, and two years of Operation and Maintenance.
+It does not cover permit or recordation fees, which can range from $53 to $200.
+For public sewer connections, residences are potentially eligible for up to $25,000 and businesses up to $18,500 towards the cost of connection to the public sewer.

 6. Does the BAT use electricity?

 Yes.
 Each BAT has an electrical component as part of the system.
-The electrical consumption varies between each BAT and should be researched by the property owner when choosing an BAT.
+The electrical consumption varies between each BAT and should be researched by the property owner when choosing a BAT.

 7. Can the BRF grant cover the cost of the entire septic system and BAT?